WID Graduate Assistants and Peer Writing Preceptors

 Faculty may nominate specific graduate students with whom they wish to work.
 To do so, please provide the candidate’s name, email and GWID as part of the submission.

-Deadlines to Request a WID GA
+- Apply to Be a WID GA

 Please note that most WID GA positions are recruited through individual faculty, so we encourage you to reach out to faculty teaching WID courses you would be interested in working with.
 We are sometimes able to match WID GAs with faculty who have open requests, sometimes across departments.
 Please complete the form in either case.